kartiktoogoated/ShowTime/README.md

 # ShowTime

-This is the **backend** for a movie reservation system where users can browse movies, reserve seats, and manage their bookings.
+This is the **backend** for a movie reservation system where users can browse movies,reserve seats, and manage their bookings.

 ## 🚀 Features
 ✅ **User Authentication & Role-Based Access**